stoplightio/spectral/docs/guides/5-custom-functions.md

   message: hello
 ```

-If the message was goodbye, we'd have a problem.
+If the message was goodbye, Spectral would throw an exception.

 ## Writing Functions

-A custom function might be any JavaScript function compliant with `RulesetFunction` type.
+A custom function can be any JavaScript function compliant with `RulesetFunction` type.

 ```ts
 export type RulesetFunction<I extends unknown = unknown, O extends unknown = unknown> = (